daviddechaux/Kingmaker/readme.md

 - Use a proper framework to do the stuff done by jQuery (vueJs, React, whateverJs)
 - Find an awesome tokens for the party
 - Add a calendar (or something that display date)
-- Add link to the github
-- Add link to the deviant-art map creator's page
 - Save before quit
 - Auto-enable checkbox on add item of this type